m-dierker/nanoleaf-desktop-proxy/README.md

 ### Nanoleaf Desktop

-- If you haven't already, add your Smart Holiday lights to the Nanoleaf Cloud via the Nanoleaf app.
+- If you haven't already, add your Smart Holiday lights to the Nanoleaf Cloud via the Nanoleaf app on your phone.
   - If you need to factory reset your lights, [here are instructions](https://helpdesk.nanoleaf.me/en-US/how-to-control-your-holiday-string-lights-using-button-342048).
 - Install [Nanoleaf Desktop](https://nanoleaf.me/en-US/integration/desktop-app/).
 - Sign in with your Nanoleaf Cloud account, and link your Smart Holiday lights if needed.
-  - For me, this required re-entering my 10 digit pairing code from the instructions.
+  - For me, this required re-entering my 10 digit pairing code from the paper instructions.
+It may also be printed on your device.

 At this point, you should be able to control your lights via the Nanoleaf Desktop app.
 Make sure you can turn them on/off and set scenes.